TABLE OF CONTENTS

 Why is this a key question to ask?
 The answer comes in part from knowing where your debtors are located.
-Is your agency only collecting in a small group of states or are you a coast-to-coast powerhouse?
+Is your agency only collecting in a small group of states, or are you a coast-to-coast powerhouse?
 Once you have the stats in front of you, it’s easy to see why the question is a critical one.
 Many mail vendors establish several warehouses across the country from which they mail.
 Others only offer a single location.

 Is the Mail Vendor Fully Integrated with your Collection Software?

 With a fully integrated mail vendor, any COA’s received can be easily uploaded to your software via a spreadsheet, with all affected accounts updated instantly and without human error.
 Without this function, you’re looking at – again – taking labor hours away from what you should be doing, what others pay you to do – collect – and repurposing them to manually accessing accounts and updating each…one by one.
 Just like you specialize in collecting, mail vendors specialize in mailing.
 They max efficiencies.
-No matter the size of your agency, taking a look at your options can help grow your business quickly.
+No matter your agency’s size, taking a look at your options can help grow your business quickly.

-We love to save our clients time and money – even outside the payment processing realm we are experts in!
+We love to save our clients time and money – even outside the payment processing realm, we are experts in!
 While this list is not all-inclusive, the below companies offer comprehensive, seamless, and innovative mail vending solutions.
 Check them out today!